The Actual War Goals are Too Evil to Say.

 That's why the government won't tell us what they are.

-Many Americans have been waiting for the government to announce what its Iran war plans are, but with the Iranian governments’s refusal to immediately surrender, the government is scared to admit its goals, because it knows the public will not approve.
-We are told that the goal is regime change, but are we to believe that hapless US/Israel bombers and target pickers accidentally foiled the government’s plans by killing so many of the potential Iranian successor leaders, or is this a sign that Israel and the US actually intended to kill the multiple layers of Iranian senior leaders they bombed?1
+Many Americans have been waiting for the government to announce what its Iran war plans are, but with the Iranian governments’s refusal to immediately surrender, the government is scared to admit its goals because it knows the public will not approve.
+We are told that the goal is regime change, but are we to also believe that hapless US/Israel bombers and target pickers accidentally foiled the government’s plans by killing so many of the potential Iranian successor leaders.
+Or is this a perhaps a sign that Israel and the US actually intended to kill the multiple layers of Iranian senior leaders they bombed?1

 Stated Goal: “Regime Change”